 - You’re 50 years old or older.
 In that case, your total contributions cannot be more than $6,500.
 The extra $1,000 is called a catch-up contribution.
 (Related: Retirement plan contribution limits: Your need-to-know)

 - Your taxable compensation for the year was less than $5,500.
 You cannot contribute more than you earned.
 If your taxable compensation was $4,000, the most you can put in your IRA is $4,000.

-Can I contribute to an IRA no matter how much I earn?
+Can I contribute to a Roth or traditional IRA no matter how much I earn?

 No, at least for Roth IRAs.
 For married couples filing jointly, the ability to contribute to a Roth IRA phases out when modified adjusted gross income (MAGI) reaches $189,000 and is eliminated at $199,000.
 For taxpayers who are single or married filing separately and living apart, the ability to contribute phases out when MAGI reaches $120,000 and is eliminated at $135,000.
 For taxpayers who are married filing separately but who have lived together at any point during the year, the ability to contribute is eliminated once MAGI reaches just $10,000.

 Calculate MAGI by adding to adjusted gross income any deductions for traditional IRA contributions, student loan interest, tuition and fees, and certain other, less-common above-the-line deductions (like the foreign earned income exclusion and the foreign housing exclusion that some expatriates take).
 (Learn more: Setting financial goals: Retirement)